-The course will be taught through a combination of lectures and tutorials based on Discussion Board activities.
-Each week there will be up four 25 minute lectures and a set of moderated and facilitated discussions taking place asynchronously.
-Discussions are very interactive and students will be encouraged to develop their debating and critical thinking skills.
-Each week, you will be able to ask your lecturer questions and to gain a greater understanding of the material and to give students the opportunity to question, debate and discuss pertinent contemporary issues.
-Furthermore, each week you will have a specific study skill component helping students to develop broader skills such as: how to interpret data graphically and in tables; how to construct an argument; how to read critically; how to evaluate evidence; and how to interpret written documents and discourse.
+The course will be taught through a combination of lectures and tutorials.
+Each week there will be two 50-minute tutorials and one 50-minute tutorial.
+Tutorials are very interactive and students will be encouraged to develop their debating and critical thinking skills.
+Furthermore, each tutorial will have a specific study skill component helping students to develop broader skills such as: how to interpret data graphically and in tables; how to construct an argument; how to read critically; how to evaluate evidence; and how to interpret written documents and discourse.
 The course is very suitable for students looking for a multi-disciplinary experience.
 It is historically informed and will complement other courses in sociology, politics, economics, law, and social policy.

 Entry Requirements (not applicable to Visiting Students)